Jimmy Nelson (baseball): Los Angeles Dodgers

 On January 7, 2020, Nelson signed a one-year, $1.25 million, contract with the Los Angeles Dodgers that also included an option for 2021.
 On July 6, it was announced that Nelson would undergo surgery on his lower back and would miss the entire season.

 On October 30, 2020, the Dodgers declined their team option on Nelson's contract for the 2021 season, making him a free agent without having thrown a pitch for the organization.
 On December 11, 2020, Nelson re-signed with the Dodgers on a minor league contract.
 On March 25, 2021, Nelson was selected to the 40-man roster.
 Nelson pitched in 28 games for the Dodgers with a 1–2 record and a 1.86 ERA with 44 strikeouts and only 13 walks but he was unable to remain healthy.
-He missed 18 games with forearm inflammation and another 14 with a left lumbar strain before he was shutdown in early August when it was determined that he would need both Tommy John surgery and a flexor tendon repair in his right arm.
+He missed 18 games with forearm inflammation and another 14 with a left lumbar strain before he was shut down in early August when it was determined that he would need both Tommy John surgery and a flexor tendon repair in his right arm.

 On March 15, 2022, Nelson signed a one-year contract to return to the Dodgers, which contained a club option for the 2023 season.
-He remained on the injured list all season and the Dodgers declined his option.
+He remained on the injured list all season and the Dodgers declined his option following the season on November 8.

 On February 16, 2023, Nelson re-signed with the Dodgers on a one-year, $1.2 million contract plus bonuses.
+However, he again remained on the injured list all season.